helpingstar/cs285-script/script/CS_285_Lecture_4_Part_1.md

 72. But before I do that, I just want to extend this Markov decision process definition to also define the partially observed Markov decision process, and this is what will allow us to bring in the notion of observations.
 73. So a partially observed Markov decision process further augments the definition with two additional objects, an observation space O and an emission probability, or an observation probability, E.
 74. So again, S is the state space, A is an action space, and O is now an observation space.
-75. The graphical model now looks the same as it did for the MDP, with the addition that we have these observations O that depend on the state.
+75. The graphical model now looks the same as it did for the MDP, with the addition that we have these observations o that depend on the state.
 76. So we have a transition operator just like before, and now we have an emission probability, a p(o_t|s_t), and of course we also have the reward function.
 77. The reward function is still mapping from states and actions to real numbers, so the reward function conventionally is defined on states, not on observations.
 78. But typically in a partially observed Markov decision process, or POMDP, we would be making decisions based on observations without access to the true states.